 Reasons why one should not skip using the predictive analysis

-The supply chain market is set to grow from 4.56 billion USD to 12.4 billion by 2022 and hence the use of predictive analysis is at the forefront offering a myriad of opportunities in decision making such as stock errors, damaged inventory, among others.
-Besides that, it also allows organizations to uplift the customer service by providing traffic patterns, weather events that affect the shipping and port behaviour.
+The supply chain market is set to grow from 4.56 billion USD to 12.4 billion by 2022 and hence the use of predictive analysis is at the forefront offering a myriad of opportunities in decision making such as stock errors, and damaged inventory, among others.
+Besides that, it also allows organizations to uplift the customer service by providing traffic patterns, and weather events that affect the shipping and port behaviour.

 Identifying real-time patterns and data accurately